-To help you manage your asthma symptoms, urgent care professionals can assess your symptoms, provide a diagnosis, and prescribe drugs like inhalers.
-Numerous urgent care centers also provide on-site testing, such spirometry, to aid in the diagnosis and management of asthma.
+To help you manage your asthma symptoms, urgent care professionals can assess your symptoms, provide a diagnosis and prescribe drugs like inhalers.
+Numerous urgent care centers also provide on-site testing — such as spirometry — to aid in diagnosing and managing asthma.

 While urgent care facilities can be a valuable resource for people with asthma, they cannot replace ongoing asthma management with a primary care physician or other qualified healthcare professional.
 Routine checkups and management of the condition’s symptoms can considerably improve the quality of life for persons with asthma.
 However, going to an urgent care facility to treat a severe asthma attack or escalating symptoms can offer prompt relief and possibly avert a more serious medical emergency.